dfwu/dfwu.github.io/_pages/about.md

 I think theoretical linguistics should connect and interact with fields that explore the same questions using different methods, such as experimental linguistics and computational linguistics.
 I also think that linguistics is ultimately a part of cognitive science, and hope that all the proposals I make about human language are cognitively realistic, learnable and evolvable.

-In efforts to bridge linguistics, cognitive science and computer science, I will co-organize a workshop at Oxford called "Does ChatGPT know language as humans do?", and  created a linguistics course for cognitive scientists and computer scientists at MIT in Fall 2019.
+In efforts to bridge linguistics, cognitive science and computer science, I co-organized a [workshop](https://www.ling-phil.ox.ac.uk/workshop-nlp-and-linguistics) at Oxford called "Does ChatGPT know language as humans do?", and  created a linguistics course for cognitive scientists and computer scientists at MIT in Fall 2019.

 [1]: https://complang.mit.edu/
 [2]: http://lingphil.mit.edu/papers/dfwu/Knowledge%20of%20language%20and%20how%20it%20is%20put%20into%20use.pdf